karthikv/purview/README.md

 state has been fetched and components have been rendered.
 This prevents the user from seeing a flash of empty content before your components load their state.

+Do not assign/modify instance variables on your components within `getInitialState()`.
+On page load, when the WebSocket connection is established, Purview will re-initialize all components with their saved state from the last render, and it won't call `getInitialState()`.
+Hence, any instance variables you assign/modify within this function may not be reflected.

 ### Other differences
 In addition to the above, Purview also differs from React in the following ways: